 |The carcass goes into the scalding pot.|

 |I hang the bird over a basket with a garbage bag to catch the feathers and entrails.|

-Carefully remove the bird from the scalding pot and let the hot water run off.
-Then hang where you can pluck the feathers.
+Carefully remove the bird from the scalding pot and let the hot water drip off.
+Then hang or place on a flat surface where you can pluck the feathers.
 I use an old bushel basket lined with a garbage bag to collect all the stuff I can’t use.